jonsimonsen/Casimo/README.md

   -The code has been partly refactored.
 An example is making actual getter- and setter-functions.
 More can be done here. <br />
   -It was looked into using heritage for some of the classes.
 None of the classes has enough similarities yet to make this a high priority. <br />
   -Some larger tests have been run (see the paragraph about testing). <br />

+v0.5: <br />
+  -Further refactoring, including more getters/setters and removal of some duplication. <br />
+  -A decent amount of testing has been done, and the most apparent shortcommings have been fixed.
+Therefore, this is merged into the master branch. <br />

+Issues/potential improvements: <br />
+  -The simulator does not handle drawing cards, so currently only has one betting round. <br />
+  -The player types that are available could be tweaked somewhat.
+An example is that the regulars seems to play slightly to loose to be able to reach high limits. <br />
+  -Some values that are now manipulated directly in functions, should probably rely on setter methods instead. <br />
+  -Large scale tests suggest that the code needs to be more efficient to be able to simulate a large number of hands in an acceptable amount of time. <br />

+Summary: <br />
+  -Supports multiple tables at different stakes.
+New players start with a reasonable stack at the lowest stakes. <br />
+  -A recruiter class generates the new players by randomly picking a strategy for them (loose/regular or tight). <br />
+  -A manager handles tables, using a waitlist and the recruiter to make sure that tables are running smoothly (most of the time). <br />
+  -Players move up and down depending on their chip stack relative to global constants. <br />
+  -The cashier takes care of players moving between stakes and leaving.
+Players that have left are kept in a list that can be used for statistical analysis. <br />
+  -A dealer generates new hands and sorts them for the players.
+The dealer also distributes the pot between players at showdown. <br />